BasalticStudio/new-era/doc/data_loader.md

 After the key exists, you can go to the admin dashboard and click the "refresh allowlist" button to update the list to the latest version.

-> Currently is design to single node
+> Currently is designed for single node